Research Fellowships (China/Hong Kong/Macau/Taiwan) 2023Application deadline: September 30, 2022

 The research fellowship program provides short-term stipends for researchers interested in conducting fieldwork or archival research abroad.
 Research fellows will be supported in carrying out their own research projects, preferably in cooperation with scholars at the Center’s partner institutions abroad or in dialogue with the Center’s visiting fellows.
 They will also be given the opportunity to discuss their research during short-term stays at the Center.
 Both early career and senior researchers are eligible to apply.

-Within the framework of the Center, the project “Social worlds: China’s cities as spaces of worldmaking”, located in Würzburg (Prof. Dr. Björn Alpermann) and conducted in cooperation with Prof. Dr. Elena Meyer-Clement (University of Copenhagen), investigates the political and societal effects of globalization in China’s cities.
+Within the framework of the Center, the project “Social Worlds: China’s Cities as Spaces of Worldmaking”, located in Würzburg (Prof. Dr. Björn Alpermann) and conducted in cooperation with Prof. Dr. Elena Meyer-Clement (University of Copenhagen), investigates the political and societal effects of globalization in China’s cities.
 It analyses China’s urban governance from a global perspective as well as social interaction and communication processes among different groups of actors forming social worlds.
+This includes questions such as how both public and private spaces are constituted, contested and transformed, how this relates to social identity formation, how different social groups shape China’s urban space, and what role the use of different media plays in these processes.
 The Julius-Maximilians-Universität Würzburg is looking for applications for fellowships with research topics that contribute to this broader endeavor, addressing a relevant theme or sub-topic within this framework.

 About the Research Fellowships:

-This call invites applications for research fellowships in 2022 supporting fieldwork or archival research in China, Hong Kong, Macau or Taiwan as well as possibly short-term stays at the Center’s locations in Germany.
+This call invites applications for (tandem) research fellowships in 2023 supporting fieldwork or archival research in China, Hong Kong, Macau or Taiwan as well as short-term stays at the Center’s locations in Germany.

 For the research trip abroad, the Center will be able to grant stipends of € 4.000 for research stays of one month or longer (applications for shorter trips are also eligible).